Can We Patch The Ozone Hole?

 In the meantime, wear sunscreen, immediately repair leaky cooling appliances, and be sure to only use HVAC repair services that are certified to properly deal with the refrigerant they remove.

-For more information on the ozone hole, CFCs and related topics, look over the links on the next page.
+For more information on the ozone hole, CFCs and related topics, look over the links below.